-One Room is a text adventure game that was written by Jorge Mir for the TRS-80 Color Computer.
+One Room is a text adventure game written by Jorge Mir for the TRS-80 Color Computer.
 It was published as a program-listing in the first Rainbow Book of Adventures in 1983.

-As the name suggests, One Room is set in a single room, in which the player is trapped.
+One Room is set in a single room (duh), in which the player-character is trapped.
 The object of the game is to escape from the room.
-One Room is therefore a contender for the title of the First Ever Room-Escape Game.
+One Room is therefore a contender for the title of First Ever Room-Escape Game.
 (Or maybe not.)
-It might even be the first text adventure game to be set in a single room (but possibly not).*
+It might even be the first text adventure game to be set in a single room.
+(But possibly not.)*

 * There are people who argue that One Room isn’t actually a one-room game.
 Those people are wrong.
-But, in the manner of the BBC — who, while clinging white-knuckled to the dogma of “balance” above all else, end up giving airtime to people with views that would make even Sauron blanch — I have decided to entertain the dissenters (albeit only in a badly formatted footnote).† The naysayers protest that since One Room is implemented as six distinct locations in source-code, it shouldn’t really be considered a one-room game at all.
-But what they completely fail to realise is that there isn’t actually any contradiction in describing One Room as a single-room game and as a game that’s implemented in six locations.
-It’s both.
-Note also that in One Room you can stand in one “location” and pick up an object in another — which isn’t the norm in text adventure games that aren’t about Elastigirl.
-You see, the “locations” in One Room aren’t really separate places at all: they’re different parts of the same room, in narrative terms, and are described to the player as such: e.g. “I am facing the north wall”, “I am looking at the floor”, etc. And then there’s the almost too-obvious-to-mention fact that the game is described as a one-room game several times in the Rainbow Book of Adventures, including in the source-code itself.
-The game’s actually called One Room, for crying out loud!
-If you’re going to start reclassifying One Room as Not A Single-Room Game, then you’ll also have to triage the 189 games tagged “single room” on IFDB.
-Oh, and make sure you check all the games in the L’avventura è l’avventura (One Room Game Competition) as well…
+Nevertheless, in the manner of the British Broadcasting Corporation (clinging white-knuckled to the dogma of “balance” while giving airtime to people whose opinions would make even Sauron blanch†), I’ve decided to entertain the dissenters.
+Their argument seems to be that if the source code of One Room implements six distinct “locations” then it shouldn’t really be considered a one-room game at all.
+But what they fail to appreciate is that describing One Room as a single-room game and as a game that implements multiple “locations” isn’t a contradiction.
+A game can be both of those things at the same time.
+Note that in One Room you can stand in one “location” while you pick up an object in another location — which isn’t exactly normal for a game that’s not about Elastigirl.
+Clearly, the “locations” in One Room aren’t so much separate places as different parts of the same place, and that’s how they’re described to the player: “I am facing the north wall” or “I am looking at the floor” for example.
+Plus, there’s the almost too-obvious-to-mention fact that the program is referred to as a one-room game several times in the Rainbow Book of Adventures itself, including in the actual source code.
+What more do you need, for crying out loud?
+I mean, the game’s literally called One Room!
+If you’re going to reclassify it as No Longer A Single-Room Game, then you’ll have to check all 189 games tagged “single room” on IFDB too.
+And make sure you triage every entry in the L’avventura è l’avventura (One Room Game Competition) as well…